subreto-roy/Evident-BD-Ltd/README.md

 Token Based API:
-first you need to run this url http://127.0.0.1:8000/api/ than run tha main.py and put the Token number.
+first you need to run this url http://127.0.0.1:8000/api/ than run tha main.py and give the Token number.

 Session Based API:
 First you need to log in then run this url